chessman-coder/quick-check/README.md

 1. **Create a Class**: Tap the `+` button on the home screen to create a new class with students
 2. **Take Attendance**: Tap on a class to open the attendance screen, then mark each student's status
+3. **View History**: Search for a student and tap their name to see their complete attendance history with summary statistics
-3. **Search**: Use the search tab to find classes or students quickly
+4. **Search**: Use the search tab to find classes or students quickly
-4. **Edit**: Go to the Edit Class tab to modify class or student information
+5. **Edit**: Go to the Edit Class tab to modify class or student information
-5. **Delete**: Swipe left on a class in the home screen to delete it
+6. **Delete**: Swipe left on a class in the home screen to delete it

 ## Validation Rules